CovidCoder/Kivy-App-Package-Windows-Tutorial/KivyPackageTut.md

 * Step 10: At some point it should say: `WARNING: The output directory "YourDirectory" and ALL ITS CONTENTS will be REMOVED!
 Continue? (y/N)` This is totally fine.
 Just press y then enter     https://imgur.com/N2TIBW8.jpg

-* Step 11: After it's done building, your file will be in the folder you made in `Step 1`.
+* Step 11: After it's done building, your .exe file will be in the folder you made in `Step 1`.
 Mine was in: `C:\Users\Tyler\PycharmProjects\exefolder\dist\EbayApp`     https://imgur.com/UcqGH8T.jpg

 * Step 12: (Optional) You can create a shortcut and move it wherever you want.
 I cleaned up the folder a bit so it's easier for others to use the application.
 Before: https://imgur.com/9ywOD7E.jpg     After: https://imgur.com/MahWtV3.jpg